Thomas Hylland Eriksen: Early life and education

+Career

-Academic career
+Early academic career

 From 1990 to 1991, Hylland Eriksen was a research fellow at the Peace Research Institute Oslo.
 In 1991, he accepted a position as a Førsteamanuensis (equivalent to an Associate Professorship) in the department at the University of Oslo where he had completed his graduate studies.
 He published at a prodigious rate in both English and Norwegian on nationalism and identity in Trinidad and Mauritius, as well as culture and cultural diversity in contemporary Norway.
 In 1992, Hylland Eriksen was approached by Universitetsforlaget, a Norwegian academic publisher, about writing an introductory textbook for social anthropology students.
-The result, which appeared in 1993, was Små steder, store spørsmål—a text that in various languages (in English, Small Places, Large Issues) and through many editions has become one of the world's most widely-used introductions to anthropology.
+The result, which appeared in 1993, was Små steder, store spørsmål—a text that in various languages (in English, Small Places, Large Issues) and through many editions has become one of the world's most widely-used introductions to anthropology and has been translated into thirty languages.

 1993 was also the year that Hylland Eriksen published Ethnicity and Nationalism: Anthropological Perspectives.
 Written at the invitation of Richard Ashby Wilson, series editor at Pluto Press, the book has, like Small Places, Large Issues, passed through various editions and found a broad readership.
 It is Eriksen's most-cited work.

 Eriksen was promoted to Professor in 1995.